jrhendrix/extract_sequence_range/README.md

 # xRange
-A script that provides several options for extracting a range of characters from a FASTA file
+Extract a segment of characters from a DNA sequence file A script that provides several options for extracting a sequence from a FASTA file

 ## Usage